brylie/degrees-of-open/open-and-participatory/process.md

 ## Design

-> Aretefacts related to planning and designing the project are openly available
+> Artifacts related to planning and designing the project are openly available

 The design process covers conceptual and aesthetic decisions related to a project.
 Design artefacts include **wireframes**, **styleguide**, **mock-ups**, **user stories**, and **user interviews** \(usually preserving anonyminity\).